takemaru/graphillion/README.md

 number of such subgraphs can be trillions even in a graph with just a few hundreds of edges, since subgraphs increase exponentially with the graph size.
-It takes millions of years to examine all subgraphs with a naive approach as demonstrated in the funny movie above; Graphillion is our answer to resolve this issue.
+It takes millions of years to examine all subgraphs with a naive approach as demonstrated in the fun movie above; Graphillion is our answer to resolve this issue.

 Graphillion allows you to exhaustively but efficiently search a